zetavg/chromium-website/site/developers/gn-build-configuration/index.md

 blink_symbol_level=0

+### Remove v8 symbols

+v8 is often the second-largest source of debugging symbols.
+If you're not debugging v8, you can set the v8 symbol level to 0 or 1:

+v8_symbol_level=0

 ### Overriding the CPU architecture

 By default, the GN build will match that of the host OS and CPU architecture.
 To